There’s maybe nothing more nerve-wracking than bringing baby home from the hospital

 Nursing is HARD this first week – plan to press on through the pain, but educate yourself and know how to tell if it’s not working

-The stress of nursing the first time can be overwhelming on it’s own, even without all the other crazy stuff going on this week.
+The stress of nursing those first days at home with a newborn can be overwhelming on its own, even without all the other crazy stuff going on this week.

 I hope you’re reading this before you have a baby, or at least in the first few days of baby’s life.
 DO NOT expect that nursing will be easy or feel natural for (at least) the first week.
 DO expect that it will hurt a little that first week.
 If the first week is hard, it doesn’t mean that you’re doomed to fail at nursing.